Cyfrin/Updraft/courses/solidity/1-simple-storage/3-basic-types/+page.md

 ## Congratulations!

-🏆 You've just filled your first smart contract with variables and you explored the fundamental types of variables in Solidity in the process.
+🏆 You've just filled your first smart contract with variables and you explored the fundamental data types in Solidity.